appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

 3. Set the Table widget's [**onPageChange**](/reference/widgets/table#onpagechange) event to run the pagination query.

+With this setup, users can paginate through data, ensuring an efficient browsing experience.

+## Configure total records

-4. To provide the user with information about the number of records in the table, you can configure the [**Total records**](/reference/widgets/table#total-records-number) property to be displayed in the table header.
+To provide the user with information about the number of records in the table, you can configure the [**Total records**](/reference/widgets/table#total-records-number) property to be displayed in the table header.

 <dd>